-We have audited, in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, the financial statements of the Tribal and Other Trust Funds managed by the U.S. Department of the Interior Office of the Special Trustee for American Indians (OST), which comprise the statements of assets and trust fund balances - cash basis as of September 30, 2015 and 2014, and the related statements of changes in trust fund balances - cash basis for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated November 6, 2015.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, in accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and in accordance with Office of Management and Budget (OMB) Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, the financial statements of the Tribal and Other Trust Funds managed by the U.S. Department of the Interior Office of the Special Trustee for American Indians (OST), which comprise the statements of assets and trust fund balances - cash basis as of September 30, 2016 and 2015, and the related statements of changes in trust fund balances - cash basis for the years then ended, and the related notes to the financial statements, and have issued our report thereon dated November 10, 2016.